menphina/Thaliak.Network/README.md

 > OpCodes will one day out-dated.

 Sure.
 So I decided to use `GetMessageId` instead of employing enums or consts.
-Note that those currently in these methods are for test purpose ONLY.
+Note that those literals currently in these methods are for testing purpose ONLY.
 In fact, you can get them from config files, from some websites, from databases.
 Whatever, it's a method.